RustFestEU/blog.rustfest.eu/accessibility.md

 RustFest is an inclusive conference and as such strives to be accessible to everyone.
 This includes:

 * Ensuring our venues are accessible by wheelchair.
+* Make sure that maps and orientation material is available.
 * Providing quiet spaces for those with sensory issues.
 * Providing accessibility for conference sessions.
 * Providing complimentary tickets for assistants for those with disabilities.
+* Access to non-gendered toilets
+* Serving a wide range of food

 If you're not sure whether the concession rate should apply to you, please do get in touch.